pterotype-project/pterotype/README.txt

 Pterotype expands your audience by giving your blog an ActivityPub stream, making it a part of the Fediverse.
 Users of Mastodon, Pleroma, and other Fediverse services will be able to follow and share your posts from the platform of their choice.

 == Changelog ==
+### 1.2.0
+- Fix a bug where incoming ActivityPub replies were getting duplicated if comment moderation was disabled
+- Stop leaking guest (non-user) commenter email addresses in their ActivityPub usernames
+- Remove the JSON column in the pterotype_objects table to allow sites running older MySQL versions to install Pterotype
+- Optimize Pterotype's data storage by never storing more than one copy of the same ActivityPub object
+- Optimize Pterotype's network usage by checking for local copies of objects before requesting them from their host
+- Use the ActivityPub Article type for posts
+- Lower the delay between receiving a Follow and sending an Accept to 2 seconds (from 5)

 ### 1.1.2
 - Disable comment syncing for posts which have comments closed